 Appendix C shows the correlations among the GSVIs for "Housing Bubble", "Real Estate Agent", and Index12 and the house prices in the bubble period (Q1 2004-Q2 2010), the normal period (Q3 2010-Q3 2016), and the entire period (Q1 2004-Q3 2016).
-The GSVIs for both search terms and Index12 show
+The GSVIs for both search terms and Index12 show significantly higher correlations during the bubble period than in the nonbubble period.
+In general, the results show the highest correlation for "Real Estate Agent", followed by "Housing Bubble", for the entire period, bubble period, and non-bubble period.
+For the real and minor bubble states, Index12 shows an even higher correlation than Real Estate Agent during the bubble period at 91.3% and 74.7%, respectively.
+For the non-bubble period, Index12 shows a negative correlation with the housing prices for all three state groups.

 The GSVI for Real Estate Agent shows the highest correlation in the real bubble states with an average correlation of 91%.
 In the states defined as minor bubble states, the average correlation is slightly lower at 83.4%, and reduced to even lower value of 55.6% in the non-bubble states.
 In general, the correlation is higher for lagged values of the Google searches for the three groups, thus indicating that the GSVI for "Real Estate Agent" is a good leading indicator for the HPI.
 At 81.6%, the GSVI for "Housing Bubble" shows a slightly higher correlation in the minor bubble states, compared to 78.8% for the real bubble states.
 The GSVI for "Housing Bubble", as previously noted, is not recorded/published by Google in nine out of the ten non-bubble states due to search volume levels that fall under a minimum threshold.
-In comparing the GSVI for "Housing Bubble" with that for "Real Estate Agent" and Index 12, we find the former and latter require fewer lags to reach the highest correlation with the house prices.
+In comparing the GSVI for "Housing Bubble" with that for "Real Estate Agent" and Index12, we find the former and latter require fewer lags to reach the highest correlation with the house prices.